sibocw/adsv-public-calendar/.github/ISSUE_TEMPLATE/template-for-calendar-events.md

 ### Time
 Follow format below, summer time will be handled automatically.
-For whole-day events (e.g. ski retreat), write dates only (e.g. "FROM 2024-02-15 TO 2024-02-17").
+For whole-day events (e.g. ski retreat), write dates only (e.g. "FROM 2024-02-15 TO 2024-02-17", inclusive!).
 For one-day events, set start and end to the same date.
 ```
 FROM 2024-11-30 17:00:00 TO 2024-11-30 21:00:00
 ```